-The warranty for the T-top will be void if the top is modified in any way or heavy accessories like life rafts or electronics lockers are mounted to the top.
-Additionally, if items like radar antennas, spotlights and other accessories are mounted in the wrong location, the warranty could be void.
-If you intend to add equipment or make modifications to the T-top, you should contact Pursuit Customer Relations to make sure the equipment you would like to add or the intended modification will not void the warranty on the T-top.
+The warranty for the hard top will be void if the top is modified in any way or heavy accessories like life rafts or electronics lockers are mounted to the top.
+Additionally, if items like radar antennas, spotlights and other accessories are mounted in the wrong location, the warranty can be voided.
+If you intend to add equipment or make modifications to the hard top, you should contact Pursuit Customer Relations to make sure the equipment you would like to add or the intended modification will not void the warranty on the top.